 This is a program meant to help senior in retirement who no longer have an income to have access to cash that is borrowed against home equity.

-The borrower keeps the house for residence, and gets to receive a recurring cash payment.
+Also known as a reverse-annuity mortgage or home conversion loans, the borrower keeps the house for residence and gets to receive a recurring cash payment.

 As the debt rises, the homeowner will not need to repay it until either he: